 Workholding manufacturers such as Hardinge produce quick change collet chucks.
 Often, in recent years, short machine runs are a requirement, as opposed to dedicating a machine to produce one part for a long run.

-A CNC collet chuck being quick-change means that you are able to change the tap without removing the collet from its holder.
-This means you have precise length control between two taps of the same length.
+A CNC collet chuck being quick-change means that you can change the tap without removing the collet from its holder.
+Meaning you have precise length control between two taps of the same length.

 Having the right collet will go a long way towards ensuring you adhere to safety protocols and produce accurate work.